Sambillingham/embark/business plan/1-executive-summary.md

 Embark utilises the latest techniques, a good eye for design and the most creative uses of technology, resulting in campaigns that far outweigh current attempts of regional competition.

 Embark is not an agency that will just create another email campaign, or to set up pay-per-click advertising and AdWords.
 Campaigns of this nature rarely make an impact when a company is trying to get a message out there.
-Embarks selection of services enable businesses to genuinely make a significant difference in raising awareness of brands, products and events, reaching their target audience in new and exciting ways.
+Embark's selection of services enable businesses to genuinely make a significant difference in raising awareness of brands, products and events, reaching their target audience in new and exciting ways.

 Embark's services are split into three main categories; Digital, Experiential, and Production.
 These categories have been created in order to help the client choose a solution that is right for them.
 Clients do not have to commit to a specific package, but instead, can choose from the full range of products and services which, when combined, create an integrated marketing campaign.